pearmeow/dotfiles/README.md

 <h1 align="center">Arch dotfiles</h1>
 Welcome to the dotfiles of pearmeow.
-Everything should work when running the scripts, but currently there is no locking mechanism.
+Everything should work when running the scripts except for misc.sh, in which the user must be specified.

 Notes
 -----